jackiehjm/stx-docs/doc/source/usertasks/kubernetes/creating-network-attachment-definitions.rst

 -   The extended resource name will convert all dashes \('-'\) in the data network name into underscores \('\_'\).

--   SR-IOV enabled interfaces using the netdevice VF driver must be administratively and operationally up to be advertised by the SR-IOV device plugin.
+-   |SRIOV| enabled interfaces using the netdevice VF driver must be administratively and operationally up to be advertised by the |SRIOV|
+    device plugin.

 -   If multiple data networks are assigned to an interface, the VFs